brandongregory/dndhelp/src/5e-build-guides/utility-cantrips-ranked.md

 ## 7. Message

 The Message cantrip is available to the Artificer, Bard, Sorcerer, and Wizard classes.
 A key difference between this and similar leveled spells is that you have to whisper for your Message to be heard.
 The target can reply once, also by whispering.
 If you’re being watched, you may be discovered using this spell.
-But for most applications, Message is a great option for solving a very common problem.
+But for most applications, Message is a great option for solving a common problem.

 ## 6. Produce Flame